hisdream86/go-anonymizer/README.md

 # Replacers

 ## Default Replacers
-Go Anonymizer provide following default replacers.
+Go Anonymizer provides following default replacers.

 ### asterisk
 Replace your data with multiple asterisks `*`.
 The number of asterisk character is same with your string's length.